roddhjav/apparmor.d/share/man/man8/aa-log.md

 Default logs are read from `/var/log/audit/audit.log`.
 Other files in `/var/log/audit/` can easily be checked: **aa-log -f 1** parses `audit.log.1`

+Use `aa-log -f -` to read from standard input.

+Logs written with `aa-log` can be read again with `aa-log -l`.

 # OPTIONS

 **aa-log** [*options…*] [*profile*]